robin-raymond/zax.io/warnings-errors.md

     * a constant was found to contain a syntax error
 * `syntax`
     * a syntax error was found
+* `output-failure`
+    * an attempt to generate output or copy an asset to the output failed

 ### Forcing the compiler to issue a warning